 Number three is the potential for income growth.
 So in a traditional 9-5 job sure you might get a pay rise every year because you’re doing great, you might get an incentive payment.
 Obviously you’re going to suffer when you take time off work to be with your kids, like maternity leave because it’s like creating a space in time you’re not able to continue that momentum.
 If you take a year off, you’re not automatically going to get a 10 percent pay rise because of performance – because you weren’t actually there to perform!
 So this puts you on the back foot.
 But also there are limits.
 Even if you’re contracting there’s only so much money you can earn in a year.
 There’s only so much salary you can earn from a particular job type.
 Unless we’re talking about doctors that are very specialist, lawyers that sort of thing that can earn quite a significant amount.
 We’re talking about blue collar corporate type roles that there is an income cap, there just is.
 So your potential for income growth is naturally capped.

 Whereas, if you’re going to bother building a leveraged income product you’re going to generate the skills to be able to do it again.
-Maybe you start with building a small product, great and then you end up with a school, an entire online school, that’s my intention.
+Maybe you start with building a small product, great and then you end up with a school, an entirely online school, that’s my intention.
 Or maybe you say “this is great, I really understand my market now, I’ve got an audience who just love me and they just want to buy whatever I make.”
 You make a program that you scale.
-There’s people in this industry, selling leveraged income products making absolute millions in a year, and it’s probably good for me to profile those people at some point to show you what’s possible.
+There are people in this industry, selling leveraged income products making absolute millions in a year, and it’s probably good for me to profile those people at some point to show you what’s possible.
 So the potential growth is not capped and really, it’s up to you.

 We can address the what ifs in a much easier fashion if we have leveraged income products.